zgcs95/Ticket/README.md

 ## Installation

-To get started with Awesome Web App, follow these simple steps:
+To get started with the website, follow these simple steps:

 1. Clone the repository: